La Nigüenta

 Presumably, it went something like this, “Oh look, an image of a little girl in a pose that is vaguely reminiscent of the famous ancient bronze Boy with Thorn.
 I bet the anonymous artist was (consciously or unconsciously) inspired by this famous work.
 Let’s put the piece in context along with others that were inspired by the statue because that’s how this works!”

-A review of the record doesn’t reveal much about the identity of the artist or why/how La Niguenta was embraced so fully in Latin America.
+A review of the record doesn’t reveal much about the identity of the artist or why/how La Nigüenta was embraced so fully in Latin America.
 The theories simply posit that La Nigüenta was imported from Europe, most likely from Germany, Switzerland or France, and slowly spread through Latin America.
-But as far as The House can tell, these theories don’t offer an explanation of how this happened.
+But as far as The House can tell, these theories simply state that this happened, bur don’t offer an explanation of how.

 So we are not going to spend a lot of time examining these theories because IN MARCH 2024, information came to light that may have shed some light on the true origins of La Nigüenta!